p1ho/google-analytics-api/README.md

   This means it can be difficult to aggregate the requests needed for a batchGet() call.
 If done incorrectly, this can lead to wasting space (e.g., having a lower metrics count than 10 in a subrequest).
 This package optimizes the packaging process of building a `batchGet()` request so no space is wasted in a single request.

-* **Intuitive Reports**: Just as the package helps you aggregate the requests, once Google API returns the reports, this program also reorganizes the fragmented reports Google returned so it's structured minimally and intuitively.
+* **Intuitive Reports**: Just as this package helps you aggregate the requests, it also reorganizes the fragmented reports Google returned so it's structured minimally and intuitively.
 See [Report Structure](#report-structure) for details.

 # Requirements